Colorado's Wild Animal Sanctuary Takes In 35 Wild Cats From Tiger King Park: 'We Have The Room'

 A federal complaint filed in November of 2020 accused Jeff and Lauren Lowe of inhumane treatment.
 They received citations for improper care after inspections which occurred the following month.

 Prosecutors said the couple did not comply with court orders to employ a qualified veterinarian and create a veterinary care program in accordance to the Animal Welfare Act.
-The Lowes were recently found in contempt of that order, the DOJ said.MORE NEWS: Following CBS4 Investigations, State Senator Proposes Changes To Colorado Assisted Living Regulations
+The Lowes were recently found in contempt of that order, the DOJ said.MORE NEWS: Black Denver Police Officer Tells CBS4 He's Worried About Proposed Changes To Department

 In 2020, shortly after “Tiger King” gained international popularity, the Wild Animal Sanctuary announced it had taken in 39 tigers and three black bears out of the Greater Wynnewood Exotic Animal Park in 2017.